ridler/styx/README.md

 # STYX
-Keyword processing for the Twitter Streaming API.
+STYX does keyword processing for the Twitter Streaming API.
+It will categorize tweets in the USA based on categories and words that the user provides.
+It uses MongoDB as a cache as well as to store all relevant generated data.
+Tweets with geocoordinates will be saved for mapping purposes.
+The last 300 tweets consumed with geocoordinates will be mapped in real time on the UI.

 ## Setup